Iltija: Production

 In October 2016, it reported that Tooba Siddiqui will make her television comeback with Saji Gul's script about Down's Syndrome.
 She shared to DAWN Images that "My character's a woman who has a child suffering from Down's sundrome.
 Different events in her life have strained her relationship with her family and friends."
 Director Mazhar Moin said in an interview that many of the actors rejected the serial due to not being a mainstream media project.

 Reception

-Along with a few television series of the series, DAWN Images said it as a serial of the year with different story from the others.
+Along with a few television series of the series, DAWN Images said it as a serial of the year with a different story from the others.
+Hira Hyder of The Express Tribune critiqued the series for its poor portrayal of Down syndrome, abandoning its chance to raise awareness and instead worsening the situation of people with disabilities.

 The series had mostly the ratings of 4–6TRPs.